linux0uid/Feeds-Tamper-UTF-8-Encode/README.txt

 FEEDS TAMPER UFT-8 ENCODE
 =========================
-Feeds Tamper UTF-8 Encode provides a simple plugin to encode data in UTF-8 before it gets saved
+Provides a simple plugin to encode data in UTF-8 before it gets saved.

 Dependencies
 Feeds